STCVIT/LivStory/README.md

 ## Getting Started

-* Download the app by clicking on the download button given above. <br>
+* Download the app apk by clicking on the _Get link to the app_ button given above. <br>
+* Install the app on your device using the apk you just downloaded.
 * On opening,the On-boarding page directs you to our Homepage. <br>
 * Click on the microphone to speak, following which appropriate sounds will be played. <br>
 * Toggle the automatic button off to play sounds in any order, manually. <br>